-    - Conventional – Function based security testing on application features, user privacy and security, data integrity and protection, client/server access control.
+- Conventional – Function-based security testing on application features, user privacy and security, data integrity and protection, and client/server access control.

 We’ll be discussing some of the key challenges faced during the cloud migration journey and how they can be validated.

-- If the automated test suite is compatible over the cloud
+- If the automated test suite is compatible with the cloud

-- If the inputs are leading to expected results
+- If the inputs are leading to the expected results

 - The services can be integrated with multiple applications